Wage subsidy package to soften virus’ blow

 More than 4200 Australians have now been diagnosed with the virus, including 55 in intensive care, although the daily increase in the infection rate has now dropped from 25 per cent to the low teens.

-Tasmania and the ACT recorded their first deaths, bringing the nation’s toll to 18 people.
+Tasmania and the ACT recorded their first deaths on Monday, bringing the national death toll to 18 people.